ellaverak/django-openid/README.md

 # Django-openid Testproject for University of Helsinki Login Service
 This project is an example of a Django OpenID Connect configuration for University of Helsinki login service.
 The app connects to a test service and does not deal with any personal information of students or personnel.

+# The Basics

+OpenID Connect is an identity layer built on top of the OAuth 2.0 framework.
+OpenID Connect is based on configuration data that is openly awailable and can be read by the OAuth-client.
+For example the configuration data for the University of Helsinki login (test) service can be found from https://login-test.it.helsinki.fi/.well-known/openid-configuration

 # Configuration

 ## [pyproject.toml](https://github.com/ellaverak/django-openid/blob/main/pyproject.toml)